Gain first-hand knowledge, connections, and international work experience through an academic internship in Mumbai, India. On this program, you will:

 • Governmental or Foreign Policy – alternate placements in think tanks or social sector organizations

-• Psychology/Hospitals/Medical Practice (no clinical or patient-based work) – alternate placements in social sector (NGO) organizations or social work organizations
+• Psychology/Hospitals/Medical Practice (no clinical or patient-based work) – alternate placements in the social sector (NGO) organizations or social work organizations

 • Law and Law Enforcement – alternative placement in Human Rights Law or Policy.